 Chief Executive Officer: Dr Genevieve Nelson

 Genevieve is one of KTF’s founding directors and has been CEO since 2009.
 Genevieve holds a Doctorate in Cross-cultural and Educational Psychology from the Western Sydney University and is an expert in education in PNG.
 She also has a Bachelor Degree in Psychology (Honours).
 Genevieve is an Adjunct Research Fellow with the Australian Catholic University and has published extensively and presented at national and international conferences.
-Genevieve was the recipient of the 2016 Western Sydney University Chancellor’s Alumni Leadership Award.
-Genevieve was also a finalist in the 2013 Young Australian of the Year Awards, 2012 Telstra Business Women’s Awards and named one of the top 100 Women of Influence by Westpac and Australian Financial Review in 2013.
-Genevieve has walked the Kokoda Track 19 times.
+Genevieve was the recipient of the 2016 Western Sydney University Chancellor’s Alumni Leadership Award and the Institute of Managers & Leaders 2017 NSW Not-for-Profit Leadership Excellence Award.
+Genevieve was also a finalist in the 2013 Young Australian of the Year Awards, 2012 Telstra Business Women’s Awards and named one of the top 100 Women of Influence by Westpac and Australian Financial Review.
+Genevieve has walked the Kokoda Track 20 times.

 Since joining in 2011, Petra has been responsible for the evolution of our programs across PNG.
+Petra has recently overseen and implemented KTF’s Teach for Tomorrow project which has trained over 2,290 elementary teachers for PNG.
 With over 18 years experience in the PNG education system, Petra has held roles including Schools Advisor with the International Education Agency, School Principal of Rabaul International School, and Deputy Principal of Gordon International School.
-She is a qualified trainer and assessor and has extensive experience in teacher induction, training and professional development programs.
+She is a qualified teacher trainer and assessor and has extensive experience in teacher induction, training and professional development programs.
 Petra has a Bachelor Degree in Education, a Post Graduate Diploma in Business Management, and a Cert IV in Training and Assessment.
-Petra is from Oro Province in PNG
+Petra is from Oro Province in PNG.

-Caitlin joined KTF in February 2016 as our Projects & Administration Officer.
+Caitlin joined KTF in February 2016 and is our Projects & Administration Coordinator.
 Originally from Washington, DC, Caitlin brings several years of experience in project operations and administrative management across the government, non-profit, and academic sectors.
 Caitlin holds a Bachelor’s Degree in Political Science from Boston College and a Master’s Degree in Human Rights from the University of Sydney.
 In 2009-2010, Caitlin lived in Tanzania, where she taught at a high school and worked at a foster home for local orphaned children.
 Her time in Tanzania inspired her to work in the areas of international development and humanitarian aid.
-Caitlin is very passionate about the work KTF is doing in Papua New Guinea, and she can’t wait for her first trek!
+Caitlin is very passionate about the work KTF is doing in Papua New Guinea and she completed her first Kokoda crossing in 2017!

 Seba, who joined KTF in June 2016, was born and raised in Madang Province.
 After successfully completing secondary school and graduating with merits, she moved to Port Moresby to study for a Bachelor’s Degree in Business Management (Banking & Finance) at the University of Papua New Guinea (PNG).